orontee/taranis/docs/desktop_integration.md

    [taranis_f.bmp](./taranis_f.bmp).

-2. Then the `/mnt/ext1/system/config/desktop/view.json` file must be edited on the e-reader (the file path may vary depending on the use of profiles):
+2. Then the `/mnt/ext1/system/config/desktop/view.json` file must be edited on the e-reader (path may vary depending on the use of profiles):

    ```diff
    --- "/mnt/ext1/system/profiles/matthias/config/desktop/view.orig.json"	2023-09-30 20:20:34.454795306 +0200